chakitarora/Pfeature/exec/readme.md

 4. Run the command: ./pfeature_centos -i <input_file> -o <output_file> -m <options> <br>

 ### Folders & Files
-Following is brief description of folders/files in folder Pfeature_OS.
+Following is brief description of folders/files in the folder Pfeature_OS.
-Data: This folder contain csv files for different parameters required to run Pfeature <br>
+Data: This folder contains csv files for different parameters required to run Pfeature <br>
-example.seq : It is an example input file contain sequence of peptides (one sequence per line) <br>
+example.seq : It is an example input file containing sequence of peptides (one sequence per line) <br>
 example.out: An example output file corresponding to example.seq <br>
 Features_Table.pdf : File provides description of features in different columns in output file <br>
 lib: contain libraries required for package <br>